TheRogueNico/brush/README.md

 `brush` wraps strings with terminal escape codes to add colors and text attributes without bringing in complexity.
 It's small by design and it won't try to print anything itself.

-Built mostly for fun, learning, and small projects that need lightweight terminal styling.

 ## Installation

 Requires Go 1.22 or newer.